mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 </tr>
 <tr>
 <td style="vertical-align:top;text-align:right;padding:0px 10px;">19</td>
 <td>We'll be walking along the curve with equal parameter steps.
 This is arguably not the best way, since we might be dealing with a polycurve which has wildly different parameterizations among its subcurves.
 This is only an example script though so I wanted to keep the code to a minimum.
 We're using the same trick as before in the header of the loop to ensure that the final value in the domain is included in the calculation.
-By extending the range of the loop by one billionth of a parameter we circumvent the 'double noise problem' which might result from multiple additions of doubles.<td>
+By extending the range of the loop by one billionth of a parameter we circumvent the 'double noise problem' which might result from multiple additions of doubles.</td>
 </tr>
 <tr>
 <td style="vertical-align:top;text-align:right;padding:0px 10px;">20</td>